Most Common 3D Printing Materials

 Plastic 3D Printing Materials:

-3D Printing, also known as Additive Manufacturing, deposits layer by layer and uses a variety of materials depending on the printing method and desired outcome.
-The most widely used 3D Printing technology is Fused Deposition Modeling (FDM), which primarily employs thermoplastic filaments.
-In general, PLA and ABS are the most widely used materials for FDM (Fused Deposition Modeling) printers due to their ease of use and affordability.
+In general, PLA is the most common 3d printing material as it is easy to print, relatively inexpensive and works well without a heated bed or enclosure.
+This is followed by ABS for FDM (Fused Deposition Modeling) printers due to their ease of use and affordability.
 PLA is biodegradable and easy to print with, while ABS is more durable and heat-resistant.
 PETG offers a good balance between ease of use and durability.
 Each material has its properties, strengths, and suitable applications.
 In production for very low-cost parts injection molding is often used.
 However, in low quantities, Additive Manufacturing is more cost-effective as high-cost molds are not needed.

 Here's an overview of common 3D printer filaments: